 Select Page

 Just Knud Qvigstad tells three stories about the seida, the sacred stones of the Sami.
 The glossary in his book Contes de Laponie defines the seida as objects in which spirits and gods can manifest themselves, especially blocks of stone.
+These stories imply that the seida, or sacred stones, could read a person’s thoughts and remember.

 Story One